christopher-besch/homepage/src/articles/16_open_source/open_source.md

 type: article
 title: "Why I love Open-Source"
 description: "
-I love Open-Source.
+We all live in a world of immensely complex technology.
-Somehow I never got to sort my reasons for that feeling.
+The concept of Open-Source might seem radical at first but it's indispensable in our world.
-This article does just that and tries to sell Open-Source to you.
+Regardless if you are a user, developer or simply interested in a healthy society, you benefit from Open-Source and we should fight for every bit of it.
-Find out its price and what you get in return; regardless if you are a developer, user, corporation, the government or just a citizen.
+Open-Source is a quality mark, a form of democracy and ownership, capitalism at its best and thus the response to this world, a world in which software exists.

-I argue that Open-Source is a quality mark, a form of democracy and ownership, capitalism at its best and thus the response to a world in which software exists.
+This article gets to that conclusion without requiring any prior technical knowledge.
 "
 banner: /social_banner/open_source.png
 thumb: ../../../static/social_banner/open_source.png